Mervodactyl/mePage/README.md

 * Photoshop

 ## Mistakes made and lessons learnt

+I had the same problem again with SCSS, in that when it came to deciding when to actually implement the use of Mixins etc I found it difficult to deside when it was appropriate.
+Had I been working on a larger project, I believe it would have made the choices a lot easier (ie scalability and repetition would have mattered)

 I wanted to use the Normalize reset as I agree with it more in principal when it comes to cross browser compatibility, however I had to overwrite several font principals when developing this page, so much so that in hindsight I should have used a reset